-Cottage cheese may not be to everyone’s liking, so if you’re not a fan the good news is there are plenty of other healthy sources of protein to eat during your pregnancy.
+Cottage cheese may not be to everyone’s liking, so if you’re not a fan the good news is there are plenty of other healthy alternatives out there.

 But if you do like the taste, you’ll be pleased to know that one cup of cottage cheese contains a whopping 28 grams of protein.